 MileAuto

 MileAuto is one of the newest companies in the mileage-based insurance business.
-It is similar in approach to Metromile in setting a base premium rate using traditional underwriting standards.
-The premium is then adjusted monthly based upon the number of miles driven.
+It is similar in approach to Metromile in setting a base premium using traditional underwriting standards.
+The premium is then adjusted monthly based on the number of miles driven.
 MileAuto is unique in that it does not employ a telematics device or mobile app.
 Instead, drivers are reminded monthly via email and text to take a photo of their odometer.
 Although this could be an additional task every month, it could be ideal for drivers who may have privacy concerns over other more intrusive data collection methods.

 Milewise from Allstate